ey1678/i417645/README.md

 Now lets compare how long it took to actually load the data.
 ![LoadingSpeed](docs/assets/loading.PNG)
 We can see an impressive reduction (> 11x faster) in load times.
 This is likely due to the parallelized nature of Polars along with the performance benefits of Apache Arrow.
-We can expect this gap to further increase in larger machines with higher core counts, and potentially for larger datasets.
+We can expect this gap to further increase in larger machines with higher core counts (though there may be diminishing returns), and potentially for larger datasets.

 ## Groupby
 Here we experiment with a very common operation: the groupby and aggregate.
 We group by the user_id and aggregate the movieids into a list.
 I expect to see a signficant improvement in speed because groupby is one of the most expensive operations that can be parallelized, so Polars should have the most room for improvement here.